jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Play button][57]

 The build stage begins running.
-The deploy stage is configured to auto-deploy your application after a successful build.
+The deploy stage is configured to auto-deploy your app after a successful build.
-When the application is running, it is available at the URL shown on the Deploy stage tile.
-You can see the application's overview on Bluemix by clicking the tile under LAST EXECUTION RESULT, where the app name is shown.
+When the app is running, it is available at the URL shown on the Deploy stage tile.
+You can see the app's overview on Bluemix by clicking the tile under LAST EXECUTION RESULT, where the app name is shown.

 ![Bluemix DevOps Services autoconfigured Pipeline][17]

-Your sample project is configured to automatically build and deploy the Liberty for Java sample application, but you can make changes to the configuration or delete it to set it up from scratch.
+Your sample project is configured to automatically build and deploy the Liberty for Java sample app, but you can make changes to the configuration or delete it to set it up from scratch.

 ![A preconfigured Pipeline][52]